isomerpages/moe-acspri/index.md

       background: /images/School_Logo/Main_Gif.gif
   - infobar:
       title: The ACS(P) Brand of Education
-      description: "The ACS(P) brand of education is anchored on our Founder, Bishop Oldham’s vision of the ACS philosophy of education. "
+      description: The ACS(P) brand of education is anchored on our Founder, Bishop Oldham’s vision of the ACS philosophy of education.
       button: click here to read more -
       url: /acs-brand-of-education/
 ---